DavidSchargel/agent-development-kit-crash-course/1-basic-agent/README.md

 This example uses the same virtual environment created in the root directory.
 Make sure you have:

-1. Activated the virtual environment from the root directory:
+### 1. Activated the virtual environment from the root directory

 ```bash
 # macOS/Linux:
 source ../.venv/bin/activate